snehasunilsawant/HangMan-SocketHackathon/README.md

 Framework : Express ( Express.js , Socket.io and ejs )
 Language : Javascript and Unix
 ```
+*I created this in a couple of hours during a hackathon.
+This can be improved upon greatly.
+Wait for more commits ;)*

 ## How To Play and Rules :
 1. Computer(Program) is the executioner.will think of a word or short phrase an mark out blanks (short lines) for each letter of each word.
 Separate words with either a slash, a fairly wide gap, or place words on separate lines.
 2. Multiple player can join and play for same word